vercel-support/johnny.sh/content/blog/you-might-not-need-gatsby.md

 * Loss of some SPA/History API features, such as embedded routes.
 Gatsby is closer in design to traditional SSG, and kind of locked to 1 component <-> 1 URL route.
 * [Sharp](https://github.com/lovell/sharp) dependency is huge and always breaks
 * Opinionated plugin ecosystem -- unnecessary wrapper/obfuscation of existing APIs.
 For example, I can't just use `styled-components`, I have to use `gatsby-plugin-styled-components`.
+* Architecture, code splitting, etc. for the most part have to be done "the Gatsby way".

 **Note**: As a reminder, the goal in using a SSG like Gatsby is to create fast, static, SEO-friendly pages.
 That's a gross oversimplification, yes.
 But basically: we want to send meaningful HTML content over the line when users visit our site, rather than just sending the `<div id="app"></div>`.